nginxinc/nginx-azure-workshops/labs/lab9/readme.md

     - X-Proxy-Pass
     - X-RateLimit-Status

-    This add these Headers to the display, making it easy to see the Header Values.
+    This added these Headers to the display, making it easy to see the Header Values.

     ![Chrome Headers](media/lab9_chrome-manage-headers.png)